 Protecting land is more than just preserving picturesque landscapes.
 Plants, animals, and humans depend on the systems nature provides—nutrient cycling, water purification, and pollination, among many others—to survive.
-Rapid development of the habitats that support such systems makes conservation an imperative.
+Rapid development makes conservation an imperative.
 The WILD Foundation has proposed that we need to protect at least half of a given eco-region in order to ensure the long-term survival of the planet’s biodiversity.
-With a growing human population using more of the planet’s resources and climate change affecting habitats around the world, land conservation has never been more important.
+With a growing human population using more of the planet’s resources, and climate change affecting habitats around the world, land conservation has never been more important.

-American agricultural land is rapidly disappearing to development—at the rate of one acre per minute!
-When these lands are turned into things like housing and roads, they can no longer serve as farmland to protect our food security, water quality, and the local environment.
+American agricultural land is rapidly disappearing to development—at the rate of forty acres per hour!
+When these lands are turned into housing and roads, they can no longer serve as farmland to protect our food security, water quality, and the local environment.

 Recognizing the social value of open spaces, land conservationists also protect historic sites and parks big and small.
 Green spaces in cities have been proven to encourage healthy social interaction and pedestrian activity while cutting down on sedentary illnesses and crime.
 National parks offer hiking, camping, and sightseeing, but insufficient funding puts these treasured places at risk.